Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

+\x{Beyond scale and modality, dataset quality and accessibility strongly influence the reliability of GenAI models in bioinformatics.
+Widely used resources such as UniProtKB \cite{boutet2007uniprotkb}, ProteinNet \cite{alquraishi2019proteinnet}, CELLxGENE \cite{czi2025cz}, PubMedQA \cite{jin2019pubmedqa}, and ZINC \cite{irwin2005zinc} are openly accessible and support reproducible research, whereas datasets containing human genomic \cite{byrska2022high, sanabria2023human}, transcriptomic \cite{benson2012genbank}, or clinical data \cite{edwards2015cptac, petersen2010alzheimer} may require controlled access because of privacy and ethical considerations.
+Annotation quality also varies across datasets, with experimentally validated labels generally providing more reliable supervision than automatically inferred annotations.
+In addition, current datasets are uneven in their taxonomic and disease coverage.
+Resources such as UniProtKB \cite{boutet2007uniprotkb} and ProteinNet \cite{alquraishi2019proteinnet} are dominated by well-studied organisms, while many non-model species remain underrepresented.
+Similarly, biomedical text and omics datasets \cite{jin2024genegpt, jin2019pubmedqa, russell2018large, petersen2010alzheimer} often focus on common diseases, providing limited coverage of rare diseases and less-studied biological conditions.
+These limitations may affect model generalizability and lead to uneven performance across organisms and disease contexts.}

 Together, these datasets lead to the creation of GenAI systems that synthesize biological knowledge on different scales, from nucleotide and protein domains, cells, and the biomedical literature.
-The integration of structured biological data with unstructured text archives represents a transformative shift in bioinformatics that enables foundation models to engage in generative reasoning, data augmentation, and cross-modal translation with high biological precision.
-The key datasets utilized in GenAI and LLM research in bioinformatics provide the essential foundation for corresponding models and applications discussed in this section, and a summary of these resources is presented in Table \ref{tab:dataset}.
+The integration of structured biological data with unstructured text archives represents a transformative shift in bioinformatics that enables foundation models to engage in generative reasoning, data augmentation, and cross-modal translation with high biological precision. \x{General-purpose datasets are sometimes incorporated into bioinformatics GenAI pipelines to improve molecular representation learning, support numerical and statistical reasoning, and evaluate a model's ability to analyze structured tabular data in biological applications.} The key datasets utilized in GenAI and LLM research in bioinformatics provide the essential foundation for corresponding models and applications discussed in this section, and a summary of these resources is presented in Table \ref{tab:dataset}.